ziyin-dl/word-embedding-dimensionality-selection/README.md

 ## Implement your own
 You can extend the implementation if you have another embedding algorithm that is based on matrix factorization.
-The only thing to do is to implement your matrix estimator as a subclass of SignalMatrix
+The only thing to do is to implement your matrix estimator as a subclass of SignalMatrix.